dleston/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**

-The dataset contains information on direct marketing campaigns of a Portuguese financial institution.
-We seek to predict whether the client will subscribe a term deposit or not (variable `y`), making this a classification task.
+The dataset contains customer and campaign related information on direct marketing campaigns of a Portuguese financial institution.
+We seek to predict whether the customer will subscribe a term deposit or not (variable `y`), making this a classification task.

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**

-The best performing model was a VotingEnsemble that resulted from applying an AutoML job, creating a pipeline for preprocessing, training and testing 8 different models which ended up being ensembled by giving each a weight in the final prediction.
+The best performing model was a VotingEnsemble that resulted from applying an AutoML job, creating a pipeline for preprocessing, training and testing 8 different models which ended up being ensembled by giving each a weight in the final predicted class probabilities.

 This ensemble is composed of 4 XGBoost Classifiers, 1 LightGBM Classifier, 1 Logistic Regression Classifier, 1 Support Vector Machine with Stochastic Gradient Descent training and 1 Random Forest Classifier.